colouring-cities/colouring-cities.github.io/index.markdown

 The Colouring Cities Research Programme (CCRP) designs and tests open-source tools that facilitate knowledge and data sharing on national building stocks.
 The CCRP is run by the [Alan Turing Institute](https://www.turing.ac.uk/about-us), the UK's National Institute of Data Science and Artificial Intelligence.
 The Turing's purpose is to make great leaps in data science and artificial intelligence (AI) research to change the world for the better.

 [Alan Turing](https://www.turing.ac.uk/blog/what-alan-turing-means-us) argued that "_the isolated individual does not develop any intellectual power  …The search for new techniques must be regarded as carried out by the human community as a whole, rather than by individuals_".

-The CCRP programme brings together knowledge from across countries, held within communities, academia, industry, government and the third sector, and within science and technology, the humanities and the arts, to help solve complex urban problems.
-It does this by facilitating the co-creation of open data platforms that map data, at building level, on the composition, performance, and dynamic behaviour of building stocks.
+The CCRP programme currently works across eleven countries to bring together knowledge held within communities, academia, industry, government and the third sector, and across science and technology, the humanities and the arts, to help solve complex urban problems.
+It does this by supporting the co-creation and co-management of open data platforms that map data, at building level, on the composition, performance, and dynamic behaviour of national building stocks.

 {% include youtube.html id="p_cyp1B55Io" %}